taranga99/huddle/README.md

-This is an project where i have desinged a website using styled components.
+This is an website desinged using styled components.
 It is made responsive using media queries.